 This is from my handmade book called "Poems from Home: a collection of Illustrated Haiku".
 A collection I wrote and drew, a few years ago.
 I often find the look of everyday things: pegs, dishes on the kitchen sink, a pile of washing - their colours and shapes; are very appealing.
 As a mum of...
 Continue Reading →

 This is another one of my illustrated haiku from my handmade book, "Poems from Home: a Collection of Illustrated Haiku."
 I painted the watercolour on paper and wrote the haiku, quite a few years back.
-About the Scan and Arrangement of My Haiku and Watercolour.
-Used the "Scanner Pro" app to scan in my watercolour....
+About the Scan and Arrangement of My Haiku and Watercolour I used the "Scanner Pro" app to scan my watercolour,...
 Continue Reading →

 You must be logged in to post a comment.